-Sidebar: Listen to the last mixtape Bryan released a while back called True Story Vol. 1.
+Sidebar: Listen to the last mixtape Bryan released shortly before his God-Brother D-Fly was killed in South LA titled, True Story Vol. 1.

 At 19 years old looking for a better way he never knew that things would get worst!
-Bryan was arrested on April 24, 2006 facing 25 to Life in prision, four days later Bryan's God-Brother Baby Kaos and another friend with him were brutally murdered, combined they were shot over 24 times in Inglewood, CA (Bryan Was Suppose To Be With Them).
-Three months later, while still in prison his father was found dead in his car due to an apparent suicide; Bryan never went to father’s funeral due to his incarceration.
+Bryan was arrested on April 24, 2006 facing 25 to Life in prision, four days later Bryan's youngest God-Brother 'Jyrue Gilbert' aka Baby Kaos and another friend with him were brutally murdered.
+Combined they were shot over 24 times in Inglewood, CA; Bryan Was Suppose To Be With Them.
+Three months later, while still in prison Bryan's father was found dead in his car due to an apparent suicide.
+Bryan never went to father’s funeral due to being incarcerated.